 Nearest Airport: Monte Carlo airport (17 km)

-Ax la thermes is located in the south western part of France, near the Spanish border and Andorra.
-Ax la thermes is not your typical resort town or lavender village.
-Instead it is one of the cutest medieval village to explore.
+Ax-les-Thermes is located in the southwestern part of France, near the Spanish border and Andorra.
+Ax les Thermes is not your typical resort town or lavender village.
+Instead, it is one of the cutest medieval villages to explore.

-The city’s name is derived from the word, Ax meaning water and thermes meaning hot.
+The city’s name is derived from the word, Ax meaning water, and thermes meaning hot.
 And yea, it refers to hot springs.
-Ax la thermes is home to sulphuric hot springs that were founded by the Romans.
+Ax-les-Thermes is home to sulphuric hot springs that were founded by the Romans.
 It is believed that it cured leper’s disease and healed rheumatism.

-Many travelers heading to Ax la thermes, do so for a quiet weekend away to rejuvenate, whilst enjoying the beautiful views.
+Many travelers heading to Ax-les-Thermes, do so for a quiet weekend away to rejuvenate, whilst enjoying the beautiful views.

-So what can you see and do in Ax la thermes?
+So what can you see and do in Ax les Thermes?
 First off, head to the town center.
-The town center is quite small, but is lined with many restaurants and shops.
-Further into the town, you will notice a square with fountains.
+The town center is quite small but is lined with many restaurants and shops.
+Further, in the town, you will notice a square with fountains.
 Shops are set up here every Saturday, offering locally grown vegetables and TONS of cheese.

 After crossing the market square a small thermal water area welcomes you, known as the Leper’s pond.
 You can sit back and soak your tired feet and enjoy the healing properties of the thermal waters.
 Close to the fountain, there is the Le Teich Thermal Spa.

-The Ax la thermes town is very picturesque with the Ariege River flowing through town and the stunning mountain backdrop.
+Ax les Thermes town is very picturesque with the Ariege River flowing through the town and the stunning mountain backdrop.

-There is a small sequoia park as well as the Church of Saint-Jerome (formerly the Chapel of the Blue Penitents Ax la thermes).
+There is a small sequoia park as well as the Church of Saint-Jerome (formerly the Chapel of the Blue Penitents Ax les Thermes).